cy-elec/cy-elec.github.io/hydra.md

   1. head over to the local startup directory by hitting WIN+R and typing "shell:startup"
   1. Delete G3_Launcher.bat
-  1. Delete vcsUpdater, hydra.exe and hydra.png
+  1. Delete vcsUpdater, hydra.exe and hydra.png (where you first executed hydra.exe)